manticoresoftware/manticoresearch/src/auth/spec.md

 - Ensures all nodes share consistent authentication and authorization data.
 - Replication involves several internal commands, which, while not directly accessible to users, must still be protected by authentication and authorization.
 To address this, cluster-management SQL commands (`CREATE CLUSTER`, `JOIN CLUSTER`, `DELETE CLUSTER`, and `ALTER CLUSTER`) leverage a special permission action called **replication**.

-If a cluster is associated with a specific user, that user's credentials will be used for all internal replication commands executed on behalf of the cluster.
+Terms:
+- **cluster user**: persisted user in cluster metadata (`user` field).
+- **effective replication user**: user used for replication authorization and internal replication API calls for a specific statement.

+User resolution rules (`initial_cluster_user` model):
+1. `CREATE CLUSTER`:
+   - Effective replication user is statement `'<username>' AS user` if provided, otherwise session user.
+   - On success, this effective user is persisted as cluster user.
+2. `JOIN CLUSTER`:
+   - Effective replication user is statement `'<username>' AS user` if provided, otherwise session user.
+   - This user is used only to execute the join operation.
-The specified cluster user is the **effective replication user** for that cluster operation.
+   - After successful join, persisted cluster user is taken from donor cluster metadata.
-If cluster user is not specified in the statement, the session user is used as the effective replication user.
-Open delegation model: any authenticated caller may specify any user as the effective replication user in cluster statements.
+3. `DELETE CLUSTER`, `ALTER CLUSTER ...
+ADD`, `ALTER CLUSTER ...
+DROP`, `ALTER CLUSTER ...
+UPDATE nodes`:
+   - Effective replication user is always persisted cluster user.
+   - Session user and statement options do not override this.
+4. `ALTER CLUSTER <cluster_name> UPDATE user '<username>'`:
+   - `'<username>'` is the new cluster user value.
+   - On success, the new cluster user is persisted and propagated to remote nodes.

+Open delegation model remains in effect:
+- Any authenticated caller may provide a user for `CREATE CLUSTER` / `JOIN CLUSTER`, or set a new cluster user via `ALTER ...
+UPDATE user`.
-Authorization for replication is evaluated against the effective replication user; if that user lacks the **replication** action, the statement fails.
+- Authorization for replication is evaluated against the resolved effective replication user.
-The same effective replication user model applies to all cluster-management statements, including `DELETE CLUSTER` and `ALTER CLUSTER` operations (`ADD`, `DROP`, `UPDATE nodes`).
-For cluster statements, follow the same option style used elsewhere in replication syntax: `'<value>' AS <option_name>`.

 #### **Persistence of Effective Replication User**

 - The cluster's effective replication user is persisted as part of cluster metadata (`user` field) in the internal config (`manticore.json`).
 - On daemon start, cluster metadata (including `user`) is loaded from the internal config and used to initialize replication clusters.
-- Internal replication operations use the persisted effective replication user for authorization on all cluster-management operations (`CREATE`, `JOIN`, `DELETE`, `ALTER`).
+- Internal replication operations use the persisted cluster user by default for cluster-management operations.
-- If no user is specified at statement time, the session user is assigned as effective replication user for that operation.
+- `CREATE CLUSTER` and `JOIN CLUSTER` are the only statements that may resolve effective replication user from session user when statement user is not specified.
 - Persisted effective user must be validated on cluster startup (user exists and has `replication` action).
 If validation fails, startup of that cluster must fail with an authorization error.
 - After successful cluster user assignment/change operations, updated cluster metadata (including effective user) must be saved to internal config immediately.
 - Implementation note: effective replication user is resolved as part of SQL statement permission gate, and replication authorization for cluster-management statements is evaluated against that effective user.